Vertex distortion of lattice knots: Proof of Theorem

 The $x^-$-sticks have lengths following the sequence: $p/2+2, p/2+3, \dots, p/2+p/2, p/2+p/2+1$; this sequence has $p/2$ terms.
 The total length of the $x^-$-sticks is

 The length of the $z^-$ and $z^+$ sticks together follow the sequence: $p-1,p-2,\dots,3,2,1.$ The total length of the $z$-sticks is

-Therefore, the length of the curve is Since the total length of the knot is $5p^2+3p-2$, the second path from one vertex to the other has a length of This implies the first path is the shorter of the two and that is the distortion value of the two vertices.
+Therefore, the length of the path is Since the total length of the knot is $5p^2+3p-2$, Corollary \ref{cor:total} , the second path from one vertex to the other has a length of This implies that the first path is the shorter of the two, and that is the distortion value of the two vertices.

-At this point the main theorem is proven.
-This gives a lower bound on the distortion that increases quadratically as $p$ increase.
-It is easy to computationally check all pairs of points for small $p$, in fact the distortion is equal to the lower bound for even $p$ less than 12; another formula, $11 p^2/4-p-11/4$, is easily verified through computation for small odd $p$.

-For even $p$ greater than 10, the distortion realizing points do not lie on the largest $y^+$-stick and $p/2$ th $z^-$-stick.
-For even $p$ greater than 12 and less than 24, we have verified that one distortion realizing point lies on the longest $y^+$-stick but the other lies on $p/2-1$ st $z^-$-stick.

-There are only four sticks to add to the previous computation when counting the length of the one-larger-median pair of vertices.
-Subtracting this length from the total length of the knot gives the distortion lower bound of This can be verified, computationally, to be the actual distortion for even $p$ greater than 10 and less than 24.